best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Running tests regularly allows you to fix any issues before  changes are added to a stable or production version of your code (e.g. the `main` Git branch).

 If you have altered the functionality of your code, this will likely break existing tests.
-Failing tests here act as a good reminder that your should update your tests and documentation to reflect the new functionality.
+Failing tests here act as a good reminder that you should update your tests and documentation to reflect the new functionality.
-Many testing frameworks supporting writing tests as examples in the function documentation, which ties these together nicely.
+Many testing frameworks support writing tests as examples in the function documentation, which ties these together nicely.

 It's not easy to remember to run your tests manually at regular intervals.
 And you're right to think "surely this could be automated too?".